syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Chart-Types.md

 You can use the following properties to customize the HiLoOpenCloseSeries segment appearance.

 * `Color` – used to change the color of the series
-* `StrokeWidth` – used to change the stroke width of the series
+* `LineWidth` – used to change the border width of the series
-* `StrokeColor` – used to change the stroke color of the series

 ![](ChartTypes_images/OHLC.png)